marisamorby/marisamorby.com/site/src/index.md

 ---

 # Hey there, I'm Marisa.
 I’m a Sr. Design Researcher at [Netlify](https://netlify.com) where I talk with developers about how we can improve their workflow.
 I write [Design & Nature Reimagined](https://marisamorby.com/nature-and-climate-change/), a weekly(ish) newsletter about the intersection between design, nature, and tech.
 I enjoy spending time on projects that make us kinder as people, healthier as a planet, and happier with ourselves.
-When I’m not working, you’ll find me in my garden, at my pottery wheel [making ceramics](https://marisamorby.com/shop/).
+When I’m not working, you’ll find me in my garden, at my pottery wheel [making ceramics](https://marisamorby.com/shop/), drawing, or baking.

 ## Join my newsletter: Design & Nature Reimagined